-- Advise on the types of secondary and first-hand data to be collected by the national consultant. - Review and analyse the data collected in consultation with the national consultant. - Describe the current regulatory environment, listing relevant policies and agencies responsible for solar energy development and use.
-Including socio-economic and environmental issues that affect or encourage solar energy development. - Identify gaps in policy and regulation in light of the aspirations of the National Energy Policy 2017-2027. - Identify opportunities or policy interventions for the uptake of solar technologies in PNG with reference to international best practices and lessons.
+- Compile upon the advise of the international consultant the types of secondary and first-hand data to be collected. - Assist the International consultant to review and analyse the data collected. - Assist the International consultant to describe the current regulatory environment, listing relevant policies and agencies responsible for solar energy development and use.
+Including socio-economic and environmental issues that affect or encourage solar energy development. - Assist the International consultant to identify gaps in policy and regulation in light of the aspirations of the National Energy Policy 2017-2027. - Assist identify opportunities or policy interventions for the uptake of solar technologies in PNG with reference to international best practices and lessons.
 Some critical thematic and sectoral areas include; - o solar energy applications to strengthen rural energy resilience, - o solar energy use to enhance the social sectors of health, education, and water; - o decentralised solar energy services, - o solar energy for rural community energy resilience in communities and households including for water pumping, agriculture and micro-business development. - Lessons will capture the evidence, location, inclusiveness, cost-effectiveness including operation and maintenance cost, - o disaggregated impacts including gender and sustainability in the context of PNG.